 - Fill a shallow dish with water to keep handy when working with the masa.

 - Working one dough ball at time, with your fingertips, press a deep indent into the ball, then work it into a thick tortilla (about ¼ inch-thick).
+Or use a tortilla press to form a thick tortilla.

 - Place about 2 tablespoons of beans into the middle area.
 Using moist fingers, carefully bring edges of dough together, enclose filling, and press to seal.
 Roll the ball in your hands until smooth.